How Kroger’s Data Architecture Powers Omnichannel Retail Experiences at Scale

 Kroger is America’s largest grocer, with approximately 2,800 stores operating across 35 states.
 With a mission to Feed the Human SpiritTM, the company’s strategy is to ensure customers can find the fresh food they want—no matter how they want to shop.
 This strategy requires Kroger to maintain a flexible tech stack.
 Most importantly, the data architecture must be able to scale to meet growing demand, especially as new experiences are launched.

-At Distributed SQL Summit 2021, Sriram Samu, VP of Customer Technology at Kroger, discussed how his company’s data architecture unlocks digital and omnichannel experiences at scale.
+At a recent Distributed SQL Summit, Sriram Samu, VP of Customer Technology at Kroger, discussed how his company’s data architecture unlocks digital and omnichannel experiences at scale.
 He provided a rare glimpse into how the business is bringing its data models into a new format.
 This format is easy to serve at speed, while still being able to integrate with legacy systems.

 Kroger is focusing on digital and omnichannel retail growth to serve an increasing number of customers shopping from anywhere.
 To meet this objective, the company implemented curbside pickup in addition to at-home delivery.
 The focus on “last mile” fulfillment required Kroger to review its tech stack and operations to keep costs low.